 So What Are Spareribs Anyway?

-Spareribs are pork cut from the bottom section of the ribs and breastbone of the pig, just above the belly.
+Spareribs are a pork cut from the bottom section of the ribs and breastbone of the pig, just above the belly.
 Baby back ribs are from the top of the rib area along the back.
 They are not as meaty or succulent as spareribs.
 As bacon is removed, a thin layer of meat remains on the spareribs.

 The term comes from the German "rippenspeer," which literally translates to "spear ribs," as this cut was traditionally roasted on a spit or spear.
 In English, it became ribspare and eventually sparerib.
 This term not only refers to the practice of roasting the meat on a spear or spit, it is also a perfectly reasonable description of the cut itself.